rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-permissions-and-global-configuration.md

 In Rancher v2.9.0 and later, you can enable user retention.
 This feature automatically removes inactive users after a configurable period of time.

-User retention is disabled by default.
+The user retention feature is disabled by default.

 For more information, see [Enabling User Retention](../../advanced-user-guides/enable-user-retention.md).